python/cpython/Doc/library/functions.rst

 .. function:: float([x])

    Convert a string or a number to floating point.
 If the argument is a string, it must contain a possibly signed decimal or floating point number, possibly embedded in whitespace.
-The argument may also be [+|-]nan or [+|-]inf.
-   Otherwise, the argument may be a plain integer or a floating point number, and a floating point number with the same value (within Python's floating point precision) is returned.
-If no argument is given, returns ``0.0``.
+The argument may also be ``'[+|-]nan'`` or ``'[+|-]inf'``.
+Otherwise, the argument may be an integer or a floating point number, and a floating point number with the same value (within Python's floating point precision) is returned.
+If no argument is given, ``0.0`` is returned.

    .. note::